 2011 turned out to be a disaster, however.

 She played 9 tournaments and did not make a single cut.
 At

 Qualifying School in the Fall, she played so terribly that

 she did not come close to earning LPGA membership (her first

 KimKim did get onto the Futures (now Symetra)

 Tour, and played 9 events there in 2012.
 Alas, her results

 were not promising.
 She missed 6 cuts and made barely $1000

 in the other three tournaments.
-She is still listed on the
+She was still listed on the